-Art, Biology, Business, Chemistry, Computer Science, Design & Technology – Product Design, Drama, Economics, English (Literature, or Language & Literature), French, Geography, History, Mathematics and Further Mathematics, Media Studies, Music Technology, Philosophy, Physical Education, Physics, Poliyics, Psychology, Sociology and Spanish.
+Art, Biology, Business, Chemistry, Classical Civilisation, Computer Science, Design Technology – Product Design, Drama, Economics, English Literature, French, Geography, History, Mathematics and Further Mathematics, Media Studies, Music Technology, Philosophy, Physical Education, Physics, Poliyics, Psychology, Sociology and Spanish.
 The EPQ (Extended Project Qualification) is also available.

-The Programmes of Study summary document details the programmes of study in each subject at TWGSB while the Subject Curriculum Overviews provides information on the overall intent, implementation and impact of study in each subject at TWGSB.
+The programmes of study in each subject at TWGSB are outlined within the year group sections for each individual subject, while the Subject Curriculum Overviews provide information on the overall intent, implementation and impact of study in each subject at TWGSB.

 Note, as a school TWGSB does not stream students as they are all high ability.